Peg Entwistle: In popular culture

-Hollywood Girl: The Peg Entwistle Story (2017) is a short film based on the last day of Peg Entwistle's life.

 Dory Previn sang about Entwistle in the song "Mary C. Brown and the Hollywood Sign," on her 1972 album of the same name.

 Jakko Jakszyk's song "Damn This Town" (from his 1995 album Mustard Gas and Roses) mentions Entwistle and her suicide.

+The 1997 film Stand-ins begins with the suicide of Entwistle, played by Katherine Morris, and ends with reference to the news article about her death.

+In 2014, Crazyhouse Theatre Productions created and staged the musical Goodnight September, loosely based on Entwistle's life and its impact on one family 70 years later, at the Granville Theatre in Ramsgate, England.

-In 2015, French songwriter and musician Benoit Clerc composed and released "Peg est mon nom" ("Peg is my name"), a ballad sung by Camille Saillant.
+In 2015, French songwriter and musician Benoit Clerc composed and released "Peg est Mon Nom" ("Peg is My Name"), a ballad sung by Camille Saillant.
 The song imagines Peg Entwistle standing atop "The big white letter H" as she wonders whether she will be remembered after her death.

-The season 11 episode of Ghost Adventures entitled "Haunted Hollywood" included a segment that investigated the Hollywood sign and talked about Entwistle's death.